nusenu/ansible-relayor/README.md

 * `tor_gen_blackbox_scrape_config` boolean
     - when set to True we add the necessary prometheus scrape config for blackbox exporter TCP propes in the file defined by `tor_prometheus_scrape_file`
+    - if True you also have to set `tor_prometheus_scrape_file` otherwise no scrape config file is generated
-    - we monitor all relay ORPorts and when set DirPorts on IPv4 and when detected IPv6
+    - we monitor all relay ORPorts and when set DirPorts on IPv4 and IPv6 (if enabled)
+    - this feature is not supported on relays behind NAT
     - default: False

 * `tor_blackbox_exporter_host` hostname:port